bweir/lame/README.md

-# spin CLI
+# lame compiler suite

-I'd like to make a Spin compiler.
+I'm making a Spin compiler.
 Why?

 - Spin is an interesting language for its limitations